MrPrograMax/WebStore/README.md

-# Restaurant E-menu
+# WebStore

-It is a web application written in Asp.Net CORE MVC for .
-Net 5, which is an e-menu restaurant.
-It allows users to view dishes divided by categories and add them to the shopping cart.
+WebStore is a web application written in Asp.Net CORE MVC for .
+Net 5, which allows you to create categories and products, add them to the cart, confirm orders and send data about orders to the seller.

 ## Using

-When you open the site, the user will see a list of available dishes.
-When choosing a category, all dishes of this category will be shown.
-The user can add dishes to the basket, specifying the number of each dish.

-When the user is ready to make an order, he can go to the shopping cart and click "Place an order".
-On the checkout page, the user should specify their contact details.
-Then he can confirm the order.

-## Technologies

-This app is written on Asp.Net CORE MVC for .
-Net 5.
-It uses the PostgreSQL database to store information about categories, dishes and orders.
-Razor Pages and Bootstrap are used for visual design.
+### User Roles

+The application supports two user roles:

+- Administrator - can add, delete, edit categories and products, view order information.
+- Ordinary user - can view categories and products, add them to cart, confirm orders.

+### Create Categories and Products

+To create categories and products you need to login under the administrator account and press "Content Management" on the navigation panel.
+On this page you can add a new category or product, edit or delete existing ones.

+### Add Products to Cart

+To add a product to the cart, you need to select the right product, you need to click on "View Details", and then click the add button.
+After that the product will be added to the cart, which can be viewed by clicking on the "Cart" on the navigation panel.

+### Order confirmation

+After all the necessary products have been added to the cart, the user must specify the information about himself and confirm the order.
+After confirmation of the order, the details of the order will be sent to the seller.

+### View Order Information

+The administrator can view all orders in the "Inquiry Managment" menu.
+This page displays a list of all orders made by regular users.